CyVerse-learning-materials/cyverse_quickstart_template/README.md

 ### Procedure

 1. Import the CyVerse base tutorial repo following GitHub's directions here: https://help.github.com/articles/importing-a-repository-with-github-importer/
-    a.
-The CyVerse base tutorial repo URL is **XXXXXX**
+    - The CyVerse base tutorial repo URL is **XXXXXX**
-    b.
-Name your repo for the name of your quick start or tutorial, e.g.
+    - Name your repo for the name of your quick start or tutorial, e.g.
     *'name_quick_start'* or *'name_tutorial'*
 2. Edit the **markdown version** of the template you are working from.
 Save an images or other files in the appropriate directories.
 You may delete unused templates.
 We will have **only one tutorial or quick start per repo.**
 3. Save your markdown as  *'name_quick_start'* or *'name_tutorial'*